Surgical Services

 The most commonly used surgical laser is a carbon dioxide laser which produces an invisible beam of intense light that vaporizes the water normally found in the skin and other soft tissue.
 Because the veterinarian can precisely control the laser, only a thin layer of tissue is removed, leaving the surrounding area unaffected.

 Locally, Orchard Road Animal Hospital offers veterinary laser surgery for pets with a variety of clinical conditions.
-Dr. Flieg, Dr. Distajo, Dr. Huffman, Dr. Kennedy, and Dr. King have been trained extensively in the use of the laser, and can discuss a number of interesting cases.
+Dr. Flieg, Dr. Distajo, Dr. Huffman, and Dr. Kennedy have been trained extensively in the use of the laser, and can discuss a number of interesting cases.

 Additional information can be obtained by visiting www.petlasers.com.